+Differentiated Tasks Level 3 Level 2 Level 1 Students will independently read Students will point to or select a picture Students will respond to a question by questions about a story and write, from a choice of three in response to a choosing a single option or errorless speak or select an answer. question about a story. picture.

+Resources and Materials Notes

+Worksheets for Read and Answer

+Sentence strips and picture cards

+Standards Connection Lessons 10, 12, 14, 16

+Standards Connection Lessons 10, 12, 14, 16

+Instructional Targets

+Reading Standards for Literature Key Ideas and Details: Summarize the main theme of a text and support it by citing details and a sequence of events.
+Standards for Speaking and Listening Presentation of Knowledge and Ideas: Present information in an organized manner appropriate to a task, an audience or a situation.
+Standards for Language Knowledge of Language: Demonstrate conventions of language to communicate effectively when speaking or writing in varied contexts.

 Differentiated Tasks

-Level 3 Level 1

-Students will independently read questions about a story and write, speak or select an answer.
-Students will point to or select a picture from a choice of three in response to a question about a story.
-Students will respond to a question by choosing a single option or errorless picture.

-Resources and Materials Additional Resources

-Comprehension questions

-Standards Connection Lesson 10, 12, 14, 16

-• Key Ideas and Details: Summarize the main theme of a text and support it by citing details and a sequence of events.

-Presentation of Knowledge and Ideas: Present information in an organized manner appropriate to a task, an audience or a situation.

-Knowledge of Language: Demonstrate conventions of language to communicate effectively when speaking or writing in varied contexts

-Valled Collexis.

-Differentiated Tasks

 Level 3 Level 2 Level 1

 Students will summarize a story, including the main idea, events and key details.
 Students will communicate on a topic specific to the purpose and audience.
 Students will apply conventions of language to generate sentences specific to the purpose when speaking or writing.
 Students will use picture supports to retell key details and events from a story.
 Students will communicate on a topic specific to the purpose and audience, using picture supports.
 Students will use conventions of language to generate a simple sentence when speaking or writing.
 Students will retell key details and events from a story through an active participation response (e.g., voice output device, eye gaze choice board).
 Students will communicate basic information on a topic or experience using communication technology and picture supports.
-Students will use language to share an idea with others.
+Students will use language to share an idea